aws-amplify/docs/docs/lib/datastore/fragments/native_common/datastore-events.md

 - `modelName` (String): the name of the model that was synced
 - `isFullSync` (Bool): `true` if the model was synced with a "full" query to retrieve all models
 - `isDeltaSync` (Bool): `true` if the model was synced with a "delta" query to retrieve only changes since the last sync
-- `create` (Int): the number of new model instances added to the local store
+- `added` (Int): the number of new model instances added to the local store
-- `update` (Int): the number of existing model instances updated in the local store
+- `updated` (Int): the number of existing model instances updated in the local store
-- `delete` (Int): the number of model instances deleted from the local stor
+- `deleted` (Int): the number of model instances deleted from the local stor

 ## syncQueriesReady